Frank Perkins (engineer)

 Francis Arthur Perkins (20 February 1889 – 15 October 1967) was a British engineer, businessman, creator of the Perkins Diesel Engine, and founder of Perkins Engines.

 Background and early life

 Perkins was born in Peterborough, the son of John Edward Sharman Perkins, a manufacturer of agricultural machinery, and his wife Margaret Charlotte Long.
+John Edward Sharman Perkins, his father, was the son of Thomas Perkins (22 November 1827 - 4 September 1908) of Hitchin and Frances Sharman (10 August 1822 - 10 May 1906) of Melton Mowbray.
+His father married Margaret Long, daughter of Robert Long of Stondon Manor at Upper Stondon near Shefford, Bedfordshire on 16 May 1888.

 His brother Christopher Perkins became a noted artist, and both boys were educated at Gresham's School, Holt, Norfolk.
 Frank attended Rugby School (1902–1904), Gresham's (1904–1907), and Emmanuel College, Cambridge, (1907–1910) gaining a pass degree in mechanical engineering in 1910.

+His father died on 28 June 1942 aged 82.
+His mother Margaret Charlotte Perkins died on 3 July 1956, aged 95, on Park Crescent.

 War service

 At the beginning of the First World War, Perkins volunteered for the army and, in October 1914, was commissioned in the Royal Engineers.
 He served in its 34th divisional company in the Dardanelles, Palestine, and Egypt.
 He was demobilised in 1918 with the rank of major.

 Career

 He was a third generation engineer, following both his grandfather and father, who both worked for Barford & Perkins, a family firm that manufactured road construction rollers/compactors, agricultural rollers, and other agricultural machinery.
 However, before joining the family firm at its Queen Street ironworks in Peterborough, he worked for Lawes Chemicals Ltd.

 While later working at Aveling & Porter in Rochester, Kent, Perkins started working on a high-speed, light-weight, diesel engine with Charles Chapman.
 Before they could complete the project, Aveling & Porter went bankrupt.
 Convinced that the scheme would be profitable in serving the agricultural tractor market, the two formed their own company, F. Perkins Limited, on 7 June 1932, initially with four employees and based in a rented workshop.
 Chapman was the technical director and Perkins the chairman.